galaxyproject/galaxy-hub/src/tutorials/chip/index.md

 - split this dataset into four separate BAM files using readgroups
 - run MACS on resulting files.

 <div class="alert alert-danger" role="alert">This slight complication is a result of current implementation of collection in Galaxy.
-As we are advancing collection implementation, this tutorial will be modified to make this more elegant in the future.</div>
+As we are advancing collection implementation, this tutorial will be modified to make this steps more elegant in the future.</div>

-First, to merge a collection of mapped, filtered BAM files into a single dataset we will use **NGS: Picard -> MergeSamFiles**:
+First, to merge a collection of mapped, filtered BAM files into a single dataset we will use **NGS: Picard &rarr; MergeSamFiles**:

 |                |
 |----------------|
 |![](/src/tutorials/chip/merge_bam.png)|
 |<small>**Merging a collection** with `MergeSamFiles`.
 Here we use default parameters.</small>|

-Next, we will use **NGS: SAMtools -> Split** to separate merged file into individual BAM files.
+Next, we will use **NGS: SAMtools &rarr; Split** to separate merged file into individual BAM files.
 Each resulting BAM file will contained aligned reads corresponding to original four datasets:

 |                |
 |----------------|